runtimeverification/haskell-backend/design-decisions/2018-09-17-Builtin-Map.md

 very expensive, so we will want to fall back to concrete lookup whenever possible; therefore it is in our best interest to implement concrete operations first.

+There is a trade-off to make between evaluating symbolic insertion and lookup.
+Either operation can be left as an unevaluated pattern.
+When evaluated, the symbolic operations may generate a large disjunction of patterns; the trade-off is _when_ the disjunction is generated.
+We have tentatively decided to evaluate lookups and leave insertions unevaluated.
+During a lookup, all the branches where the key does not unify can be discarded, so there may be fewer branches to explore.
+On the other hand, the result of evaluating an insertion is always the largest possible disjunction.